Venkatrames/SPI-PROTOCOL-Project/README.md

-Serial Peripheral Interface (SPI) Protocol Design Project Overview:
+#Serial Peripheral Interface (SPI) Protocol Design:

+Project Overview:
 The Serial Peripheral Interface (SPI) is a widely used synchronous serial communication protocol that enables fast data transfer between microcontrollers and peripheral devices like sensors, memory chips, and ADCs.
 This project focuses on designing a customizable SPI core for embedded systems, ensuring efficient communication between a master and multiple slave devices.